covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ## Lab 3 Advanced topics

 For those of you who haven't completed previous labs, you can work on it if you wish.
-For those who have finished, in this final lab there are some challenging questions for you to explore.
+For those who have finished, in this final lab, there are some challenging questions for you to explore.
 These questions are related to previous labs, and somehow involves more efforts to complete.

 ### Build from command line

-If you look at the root folder of the project, there're a couple of files that we haven't mentoned yet e.g. gradlew and gradlew.bat.
+If you look at the root folder of the project, there're a couple of files that we haven't mentioned yet e.g. gradlew and gradlew.bat.
 These are scripts that we can run to build our apps from the command line.

-* Open 'gradlew' in a text editor, can you make sense from it?
+* Open 'gradlew' in a text editor, can you make sense of it?
 * Can you guess what commands to use to build the system from command line?

 > Hint: [Building and Running from the Command Line](http://developer.android.com/tools/building/building-cmdline.html)